MicrosoftDocs/visualstudio-docs/docs/containers/docker-deploy-app-service.md

    To publish only to an Azure App Service without using Azure Container Registry, choose **Create new**, and click **Publish**.

-1. Check that you're signed in with the account that's associated with your Azure subscription, and choose the subscription, resource group, hosting plan, and container registry (if applicable), or accept the defaults.
+1. Check that you're signed in with the account that's associated with your Azure subscription, and choose a unique name, subscription, resource group, hosting plan, and container registry (if applicable), or accept the defaults.

    ![Screenshot of publish settings](media/docker-deploy-app-service/publish-app-service-linux2.png)